starshynova/Mathematics/README.md

 ## Overview

-This is a training application for children.
-It helps the user to practice simple maths calculations.
+This isis a web application that helps children practice basic math skills through interactive exercises and two answer modes.

-## Usage
+## Features

+1. Math Operation Selection
-1. On the main page of the application, the user can select a mathematical expression to solve the examples
+    On the main page, the user selects a mathematical operation to begin solving examples.

-2. On the example page the user sees examples for the selected formula.
-The numbers in the examples are generated randomly according to the check (the answer must be a positive integer).
-When the user has written an answer in the input field, he/she can check it.
-If the answer is correct or incorrect, the user sees the relevant message.
-If the user wants, he/she can go to the previous page to select another mathematical expression.
-3. On the result page, the user can see the number of correct and incorrect answers.
-The user can also go back to the main page.The user can also go back to the main page.
+2. Two Answer Modes
+    The user can choose how to answer:
+    - Multiple Choice: 4 options are shown — the correct answer and 3 randomly generated numbers (±20 from the result, all positive integers).
+    - Free Input: The user types their own answer.
+The user can freely switch between these two modes at any time during the quiz.

+3. Smart Example Generation
+    Examples are generated randomly, ensuring that the result is always a positive integer.

+4. Immediate Feedback
+    After submitting an answer, the app displays whether it was correct or incorrect.

+5. Result Summary
+    The number of correct and incorrect answers is shown only on the result page after the user finishes the quiz.
-This action resets the correct/incorrect answer count to zero.
+    Returning to the main page resets the answer count and lets the user select a new operation.

 ## Getting the data